the-turing-way/the-turing-way/chapters/open_science.md

     - Going through open issues and suggesting closing old ones
     - Ask clarifying questions on recently opened issues to move the discussion forward

-## Open Access
+## Open access

 ### What is open access?

 One of the most common ways to disseminate research results is by writing a manuscript and publishing it in a journal, conference proceedings or book.
 For many years those publications were available to the public if purchased by means of a subscription fee or individually.
 However, new knowledge is built by synthesizing current scholarship and then building upon it.
 At the turn of the 21st century a new movement appeared with a clear objective: make all the research results available to anyone interested in reading it, free of charge by any user, with no technical obstacles such as mandatory registration or login to specific platforms.
-This movement took the name of Open Access and established two initial strategies to achieve its final goal: self archiving and open access publishing.
+This movement took the name of Open access and established two initial strategies to achieve its final goal: self archiving and open access publishing.

 #### Repositories and self archiving

 This aims to provide tools and assistance to scholars to deposit their refereed journal articles in open electronic repositories.
 As a result of the first strategy we see self-archiving practices: researchers depositing and disseminating papers in institutional or subject based repositories.
 There has also been a growth in the publication of preprints through institutional repositories and preprint servers.
 Preprints are widely used in physical sciences and now emerging in life sciences and other fields.
 Preprints are documents that have not been peer reviewed but are considered as a complete publication in a first stage.
 Some of the preprints servers include open peer review services and the availability to post new versions of the initial paper once reviewed by peers.

-At the beginning of 2019 more than 4000 repositories are available for researchers to self-archive their publications according to the [Registry of Open Access Repositories](http://roar.eprints.org/).
+At the beginning of 2019 more than 4000 repositories are available for researchers to self-archive their publications according to the [registry of open access repositories](http://roar.eprints.org/).
 In this list we can find institutional repositories, subject based or thematic repositories and harvesters.
 The first ones are generally managed by research performing institutions to provide to their community a place to archive and share openly papers and other research outputs.
 Subject based repositories are usually managed by research communities and most of the contents are related to a certain discipline.
 Finally, harvesters aggregate content from different repositories becoming sites to perform general searches and build other value-added services.

 When choosing a journal to publish research results, researchers should take a moment to read the journal policy regarding the transfer of copyright.
 Many journals still require for publication that authors transfer full copyright.
 This transfer of rights implies that authors must ask for permission to reuse their own work beyond what is allowed by the applicable law, unless there are some uses already granted.
 Such granted uses may include teaching purposes, sharing with colleagues, and self-archiving by researchers of their papers in repositories.
 Sometimes there a common policy among all the journals published by the same publishers but in general journals have their own policy, especially when they are published on behalf of a scientific society.
 When looking at the self-archiving conditions we must identify two key issues: the version of the paper that can be deposited and when it can be publicly available.